rjdkmr/gcMapExplorer/docs/apidoc/statDist.rst

 This module contains functions and methods for calculating stationary distribution by assuming markov-chain.

-This module contains functions to calculate probablity transition matrix and subsequently to calculate stationary distribution.
+This module contains functions to calculate probability transition matrix and subsequently to calculate stationary distribution.

 Example